Pacific-Softwares/larpress-digital/documents/docs/modules/system/themes.md

 ### Active Theme Rendering

-On frontend requests, LaraPressDigital binds a custom view finder that prioritizes the active theme (`themes/{activeSlug}/views`) and falls back to the default theme.
+On frontend requests, larPress binds a custom view finder that prioritizes the active theme (`themes/{activeSlug}/views`) and falls back to the default theme.
 If a helper file for the active theme exists in `app/Helpers/{slug}_helper.php`, it’s auto‑loaded so your Blade views can use those helpers immediately.

 ### Main Layout